swax/NAISYS/docs/multi-machine-plan.md

 ### Catch-Up on Connect

-When runner connects (or reconnects), it tells Hub what forwarded data it already has:
+When runner connects (or reconnects), it tells Hub when it last synced:

 **Runner sends:**
 ```json